pstolarz/OneWireNg/README.md

     * ESP32-S3-WROOM-1; 240,160,80MHz (other freqs not tested)
     * ESP32-C3-32S-Kit; 240,160MHz (other freqs not tested)
 * RP2040
-    * Raspberry Pi Pico; 125MHz
+    * Raspberry Pi Pico; 125MHz (bit-banging and PIO drivers)
 * STM32
     * NUCLEO-L552ZE-Q; 110MHz

 ## Parasite powering

+**Bit-banging drivers**

-The library supports two modes of providing a direct voltage source on the 1-wire bus for parasitically powered slaves:
+For bit-banging type of drivers, the library supports two modes of providing a direct voltage source on the 1-wire bus for parasitically powered slaves:

 1. If platform's GPIO set to the high-state (in the output mode) is able to serve as a voltage source, the library may leverage this trait.
 The master